Piachsecki/BasketSplitterApp/README.md

 </p>

 ## About The Project
 The project realised as a part of the recruitment process for the OCADO Tech company.
+Without clear recruitments specified I decided to create a more scalable application.
+Instead of using Strings and List of Strings I decided to map the JSON objects into real Data Structures
+* `Product.class`
+* `Delivery.class`

+At the first glance this change might look hilarious and unnecessary, but in case of growth of the app, we are able to adapt faster and more efficient to upcoming changes and provide more real and reliable outcome.
+Adding fields such as:  `BigDecimal price` or `String description` or `Date approximateDaysToDeliver` are now possible and with the usage of GSON Library they can be easily mapped from the config file.

 ## Recruitments
 * > Twoim zadaniem jest stworzenie biblioteki, która podzieli przedmioty w koszyku klienta na grupy dostaw.
 Zdefiniowaliśmy już API, które chcielibyśmy wykorzystać w naszym programie